dro248/pre-commit-tutorial/README.md

 ## Q & A
 As I mentioned before, pre-commit integrates into your Git commit workflow.
 This integration requires a bit of getting used to.

-**Q: What do I do when a validation script fails?**
+### Q: What do I do when one of my pre-commit rules fail?
-**A:** pre-commit runs validation scripts to help validate & format your code.
+**A:** pre-commit runs code linters & formatters to help you fix your code.
 This means that when you attempt to commit your code, you will most likely fail pre-commit on the first attempt.
-THIS IS A GOOD THING! (smile)
+THIS IS A GOOD THING! 😀

 Here is what to do:

-- Code formatter: Code formatters automatically check and change your code.
+- **Code formatter:** Code formatters automatically check and change your code.
 When a formatter (e.g. black, nbstripout, etc.) runs, it will automatically reformat the file.
 Git add these files again and reattempt to commit.
-- Code linter: Code linters automatically check your code and then tell you what is wrong with it.
+- **Code linter:** Code linters automatically check your code and then tell you what is wrong with it.
 When a linter (e.g. flake8, pylint) runs, it will not reformat the code.
 Instead, it will give you a list of things to fix.
 Update your files, re-add them the staging area (git add), and reattempt to commit.

-**Q: I have conflicting code formatters!
-What do I do?**
+### Q: I have conflicting code formatters!
+What do I do?
 **A:** Sometimes, you may run into an issue where one formatter (like isort) wants your code to look one way and another (like black) wants it to look another way.
-While this doesn't always happen, it can occur.
+While this doesn't always happen, it can occur, leading to an infinite loop.

 When you find your code bouncing endlessly between formatters, here is what to do:
-- Make sure that no other issues are being reported by pre-commit run the following:
+- Make sure that no other issues are being reported by pre-commit
+- run the following:
 ```bash
 git commit --no-verify
 ```
   - This will skip the pre-commit verification altogether.